Marvin1ngabo/power_bi_uber_fare_analysis/Analysis(python-extraction-cleaning, ..) /Report.md

 Calculation of trip_distance_km using the Haversine formula based on pickup and drop-off coordinates, providing a crucial proxy for ride duration and basis for "fare per km" analysis.

 ### 4.Data Analysis and Visualization (Power BI):
-Importing the cleaned and feature-engineered dataset into Power BI Desktop.
+✅Importing the cleaned and feature-engineered dataset into Power BI Desktop.

-Developing various interactive visualizations to explore:
+✅Developing various interactive visualizations to explore:

-Distribution of fare_amount.
+✅Distribution of fare_amount.

-Temporal patterns of rides and fares (hourly, daily, monthly, yearly).
+✅Temporal patterns of rides and fares (hourly, daily, monthly, yearly).

-Geographic distribution of pickups.
+✅Geographic distribution of pickups.

-Impact of passenger_count.
+✅Impact of passenger_count.

-Creation of custom measures (e.g., Average Fare Per Km) using DAX to derive key performance indicators.
+✅Creation of custom measures (e.g., Average Fare Per Km) using DAX to derive key performance indicators.

 ### 5.Dashboard Creation:

-Designing a professional and interactive dashboard that consolidates all key findings.
+✅Designed a professional and interactive dashboard that consolidates all key findings.

-Implementing slicers and drill-down capabilities for dynamic data exploration.
+✅Implemented slicers and drill-down capabilities for dynamic data exploration.

-Applying consistent formatting and design principles for clarity and user-friendliness.
+✅Applyed consistent formatting and design principles for clarity and user-friendliness.